KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 You will add functionality for calling an external weather service to get a maximum temperature forecast for a given destination ZIP code.
 The service response data will be used to decide subsequent tasks to be executed based on a given threshold.
 If the maximum temperature forecast exceeds the threshold, the shipment will be directed to Customer Service; otherwise, the data will simply be provided to the person preparing the shipment, allowing them to decide on suitable packaging or shipping options.
 Required process instance variables will be initialized with user input received for the __Accept Shipment__ task.

 You can use the pre-installed [REST Work Item Handler](https://github.com/kiegroup/jbpm/blob/master/jbpm-workitems/jbpm-workitems-rest/src/main/java/org/jbpm/process/workitem/rest/RESTWorkItemHandler.java) to add external REST API calls to a jBPM business process or workflow.
-The following steps will guide you through general setup of your custom project and implementation of a custom REST call via jBPM Business Central.
+The following steps will guide you through general setup of your custom project and implementation of the above described custom REST call via jBPM Business Central.

 The resulting custom fulfillment workflow: